 Lucky 13 in Paris lets Nadal tie Federer with 20 Slam titles

-PARIS (AP) — Rafael Nadal tied Roger Federer with 20 Grand Slam titles by producing a nearly perfect performance against Novak Djokovic in the French Open final.
+PARIS (AP) — For years, Rafael Nadal pursued, and achieved, greatness at the French Open and other major tournaments.
+He never made a big deal out of his trophy total or the way he kept gaining on rival Roger Federer in the Grand Slam standings.

+Now, thanks to a flawless performance against Novak Djokovic in the final at Roland Garros on Sunday, Nadal is finally there — tied with Federer at 20 major singles championships, more than any other man in tennis history.

-Nadal equaled long-time rival Federer for the most major singles tennis championships won by a man and added to his own record at Roland Garros with No. 13 on the red clay, courtesy of a surprisingly dominant 6-0, 6-2, 7-5 victory over the No. 1-ranked Djokovic on Sunday.
+Adding to his own French Open record trophy with No. 13 on its red clay, Nadal delivered a remarkably dominant 6-0, 6-2, 7-5 victory over the No. 1-ranked Djokovic.

-“What you are doing in this court is unbelievable.
-Not just this court — throughout your entire career, you’ve been a great champion,” Djokovic told Nadal during the trophy presentation.
-“Today you showed why you are King of the Clay.”
+"He keeps going.
+No holding him back, it seems like.
+It’s amazing.
+I mean, I admire all his achievements," said Djokovic, who had won his last five Grand Slam finals.
+“There's not much you can say.
+All the superlatives you can use, he deserves them.”

 When Nadal ended it with an ace, he dropped to his knees, smiled widely and pumped his arms.
 It's the fourth time he's won his favorite tournament without ceding a set.